yochannah/omgscience/_posts/2020-01-08-reading-about-elephants.md

 I printed it out, read it, and part way through realised it probably had _nothing_ to do with the CHOASS Elephant Factor metric.

-Thankfully I do have a copy downloaded offline - reading through, I noticed this explanatory snippet:
+Thankfully I do have a copy of the CHAOSS metrics downloaded offline - reading through, I noticed this explanatory snippet:

 >Elephant Factor provides an easy-to-consume indication of the minimum number of companies performing a parameterized filter (i.e. 50%) of the work.
 The origin of the term "elephant factor" is not clearly delineated in the literature, though it may arise out of the general identification of software sustainability as a critical non-functional software requirements by Venters et al (2014).